 Examining these years of Christiansen’s output, Lucy Railton and James Rushford lead ensemble performances of his early music, including chamber works from the ’60s, music from his New Simplicity period, and pieces inspired by Satie.
 The evening ends with a special interpretation, by Rushford and Graham Lambkin, of Singing Sade, a piece originally performed by Christiansen and French Fluxus artist Robert Filliou.
 The exhibition also includes Christiansen’s sound sculpture Seelenhaus for Robert Filliou, a green plexiglass house containing a light and speaker playing the original sound work.

 Lucy Railton is a British cellist and composer whose work bridges experimental electronic and electroacoustic practices with modern classical composition and performance.
-With over 25 years of classical training under her belt, Railton has performed in an astonishing variety of contexts since graduating from the Royal Academy of Music in 2008.
-She has composed for installations including the Tate Modern and the ICA, collaborated with electronic producers Russell Haswell, Peter Zinovieff, and Beatrice Dillon, performed on Thomas Strønen’s records for ECM, and interpreted the work of Morton Feldman, Iannis Xenakis, and Giacinto Scelsi, to name but a few accomplishments.
-As a cofounder of the London Contemporary Music Festival in 2013, Railton’s curatorial practice has reflected these heterogeneous interests, assembling eclectic cross-genre lineups that have connected distant generations and housed practitioners as divergent in cultural class and attitude as Consumer Electronics and Gavin Bryars under the same roof.
-Her solo debut LP Paradise 94, released this year by Boomkat’s Modern Love imprint, is an oneiric collision of acoustic instrumental prowess and hard-edged electronic music, an ultra-modern take on musique concrète versatile enough to transcend hierarchies between the concert hall and the chill-out room.
+With over 25 years of classical training under her belt, Railton has performed in a variety of contexts since graduating from the Royal Academy of Music in 2008.
+She has composed for installations including the Tate Modern and the ICA, collaborated with electronic producers Peter Zinovieff, and Beatrice Dillon, and interpreted the work of Morton Feldman, Iannis Xenakis, and Catherine Lamb, to name but a few.
+As a cofounder of the London Contemporary Music Festival in 2013, Railton’s curatorial practice has reflected these heterogeneous interests, assembling eclectic cross-genre lineups that have connected distant generations and housed practitioners as divergent in cultural class and attitude as Painjerk and Pauline Oliveros under the same roof.
+Her solo debut LP Paradise 94, released this year by Boomkat’s Modern Love imprint, is an oneiric collision of acoustic instrumental prowess and hard-edged electronic music, an ultra-modern take on musique concrète versatile enough to transcend hierarchies between concert hall and club environments.